-The True Geordie doesn’t hold back in his response to the infamous Logan Paul video.
+The True Geordie doesn’t hold back in his response to the now-infamous Logan Paul video.

 Content warning: this article refers to suicide.

-We are just a few days into 2018 and YouTube has found itself back in the mainstream media for something that isn’t in any way positive.
-For the people who have been living under a rock in the last week (see: been busy), on 31 December Logan Paul uploaded a video in which he visited Aokigahara or the ‘Suicide Forest’ in Japan, found a dead body, and proceeded to film it.
-The backlash he faced afterwards was wide ranging and has perhaps been best distilled down into a video by The True Geordie.
+We are just a few days into 2018, and YouTube has found itself back in the mainstream media for something that isn’t in any way positive.
+On 31 December, Logan Paul uploaded a video in which he visited Aokigahara (or the “Suicide Forest”) in Japan, found a dead body, and proceeded to film it.
+The backlash he faced afterwards was wide-ranging and has perhaps been best distilled down into a video by The True Geordie.

 Talking about these connections with people who watch him is when he begins to break down and cry.
 “Some people are very lonely, and when people are lonely they need time to be taken up by feeling like they aren’t on their own,” he says.
 “And podcasts are really good for that, and that’s why I did one on Christmas Day.”

-He doesn’t use manipulative music nor specific cuts to tell his audience when to feel emotional.
-He lays it all out there for the audience to see- a man and a camera, just trying to show the truest form of himself.
+He doesn’t use manipulative music or specific cuts to tell his audience when to feel emotional.
+He lays it all out there for the audience to see – a man and a camera, just trying to show the truest form of himself.
 He ends the video by urging his viewers to “talk to someone” and to seek help if they are struggling with their mental health.